 (Please note Southern Stainless only electropolish stainless steel)

 It is not common for many of the above metals to be electropolished as set up costs and the need to perform in polishing in large batched can be extremely costly.

 If you require stainless steel items longer than 4 meters to be electropolished we are able to “double dip”.
-When this occurs and there is an overlap on the material that in-turn get polished on two occasions there may be a slightly more shiny effect on this location.
+When this occurs and there is an overlap on the material that in-turn get polished on two occasions there may be a slightly shinier effect on this location.